Task Objectives

 • Life factor due to stress concentration of the fastener hole

 Floor Beams were affected by new Hi-Lok fasteners in the beam flanges.
-The fatigue threshold requirement was estimated by factoring the existing threshold for rivets in the
+The fatigue threshold requirement was estimated by factoring the existing threshold for rivets in the beam web.

 The modifications to the Frame and Stringers had no effect on local load distribution, crack propagation or residual strength but did impact on the detectable crack sizes (inspectability).